NiuTrans/GRAM/README.md

 # A Generative Foundation Reward Model (GRAM)

 This repository contains the code and released models for our paper [GRAM: A Generative Foundation Reward Model for Reward Generalization 📝]().
 We propose a more effective approach to reward model training by combining both labeled and unlabeled data.
 Our method introduces a generative reward model that first learns from a large corpus of unlabeled data and is then fine-tuned with supervised data.
 Please find all the released model checkpoints at [this link 🤗]().
+To train a task-specific (domain-specific) reward model, we recommend fine-tuning our released GRAM model on your own preference data.
+This approach can significantly reduce the reliance on large-scale supervised annotations while achieving strong performance on your target task.

 <img src="./gram.png" width="1000px"></img>